TheGenocides/TheGenocides/README.md

 # Hello There!

 My name is TheGenocides.
 You can call me Geno or Luke.
-I'm a male python developer that love making projects.
+I'm a 14 years old male python developer that love making projects.
 I'm also a twitter enthusiast and a gamer addicted!

 ## Projects